chandanNapster/Schema_Graphs_Dataset/README.md

 ### YAGO
 Our research examined 18 queries on the YAGO dataset, all acyclic-shaped recursive graph queries.
 We have made the YAGO initial and schema-based rewritten queries available in this repository for easy access.
-You can find them at the following links: [YAGO initial queries](/Queries/UCQT_Initial_Query_YAGO.csv) and [YAGO schema-based rewritten queries](/Queries/Rewritten_YAGO.csv).
+You can find them at the following links: [YAGO initial queries](/Queries/) and [YAGO schema-based rewritten queries](/Queries/).

 ### LDBC-SNB
 We analyzed 30 queries on the LDBC-SNB dataset.
 Of these 30 queries, 12 were non-recursive, while 18 were recursive.
-Additionally, we found that 21 queries were acyclic, while the remaining 9 queries had cyclic shapes.
 We have provided the initial and schema-based rewritten queries of the LDBC-SNB dataset in this repository for more details.
-You can access these files by visiting the following links: [LDBC-SNB initial queries](/Queries/UCQT_Initial_Query_LDBC.csv) and [LDBC-SNB schema-based rewritten queries](/Queries/Rewritten_LDBC.csv).
+You can access these files by visiting the following links: [LDBC-SNB initial queries](/Queries/) and [LDBC-SNB schema-based rewritten queries](/Queries/).